cotterjd/command.js/README.md

 # command.js
-command module. pass in command. returns Task
+command module. pass in command. returns stdout in a Task